-SHEIN’s philosophy is a positive one: ‘everyone can enjoy the beauty of fashion’ – but how sustainable is SHEIN and does it use ethical practises?
+SHEIN’s philosophy is a positive one.
+‘Everyone can enjoy the beauty of fashion,’ they say online – but behind the public messages, how ethical and sustainable is the brand?

 The fast fashion Chinese retailer, whose parent company Shenzhen Globalegrow E-Commerce Co.
-Ltd, located in China, also owns fast fashion brands Zaful, Romwe, Choies and Modlily, offer trend-led garments that are easily accessible for both plus-size women and those on a small budget.
+Ltd, also owns fast fashion brands Zaful, Romwe, Choies and Modlily, offer trend-led garments that are easily accessible for both plus-size women and those on a small budget.

-While the brand’s affordability has been praised by some, others have been concerned about SHEIN’s legitimacy and some of its product choices have also been called into serious question.
+While the brand’s affordability has been praised by some, others have expressed concern about SHEIN’s legitimacy and some of its product choices have also been called into serious question.

 Here, we take a closer look.

 Is SHEIN ethical?

-SHEIN’s ethics have been questioned time and time again.
+SHEIN’s ethics have been questioned time and time again and for good reason.

 In 2022, a Channel 4 documentary by reporter Iman Imrani Inside The Shein Machine exposed the reality of what working at of the brand’s factories is really like.